LLNL/ppo_and_friends/README.md

 ### RobotWarehouseTiny
 4 processors works well.
 This environment has very sparse rewards, so it can take a while for the agents to explore enough to reach a good policy.
+In the example gif below, agents were trained for a little less than 5 hours.

 # Resulting Policies
 Policies can differ from one training to another, and the longer training